FriedbergLab/GOThresher/manual.md

 Output directory. (default?)

 + `--evidence`
 A GO annotation is a statement about the function of a particular gene.
 Each annotation includes an [_evidence code_](http://geneontology.org/docs/guide-go-evidence-codes/) to indicate how the annotation to a particular term is supported. if `--evidence` is used, then only proteins annotated with the support of evidence codes listed after this argument will be included in the output.
-Special arguments include
+There are also special arguments that are sets of several evidence codes:

-++ EXPEC: all experimental evidence codes
+    + EXPEC: all experimental evidence codes
-++ COMPEC: all computational evidence codes
+    + COMPEC: all computational evidence codes
+    + AUTHREC: all evidence codes derived from author statements
+    + CUREC: all evidence codes derived by curator

++ `--evidence_inverse`: excludes the evidece codes in this argument